quadratichq/quadratic/README.md

 Run Web `npm start`

 Run Electron `npm run dev`

+# Examples

+Located in the `examples` folder in this repo.

 # License
 Quadratic is licensed under the Elastic License 2.0 (ELv2).